 Additional charges may apply following check out.
 Interns and/or their companies will be charged accordingly for any necessary cleaning, damages or other appropriate charges.

 For postal information please visit mailing addresses page.

 Interns must purchase a parking permit if they will be bringing a car to campus.
-To purchase a UCF parking permit for the on campus apartments, go to Parking Services, located in the Northeast corner of the 'B' parking garage.
-Interns much have a valid driver's license and vehicle registration.
+To purchase a UCF parking permit for the on-campus apartments, go to Parking Services, located in the Northeast corner of the 'B' parking garage.
+Interns must have a valid driver's license and vehicle registration.
 They must inform the attendant what community they are residing in and that they are part of the Housing Summer Internship program.
 For any additional information, contact UCF Parking Services at 407 823-5812.

 All apartment communities have laundry facilities.
-There is nominal fee to use these.
+There is a nominal fee to use these.